Spring Property Priority Quiz for Colorado Mountain Homes

 Mountain properties in the Roaring Fork and Vail Valleys rarely present a single isolated problem.
 Fuels near a structure make emergency response harder.
 A weak union over a roof is a different kind of emergency.
 Drought stress and pest pressure can make both issues worse.
 Our crews cross the same roads you do, from Basalt to Eagle, and we see how often those threads tangle.

-If you want more reading before you call, start with reviewing defensible space, hazard evaluations, and spring deep root watering.
-For turf specific questions, our mountain lawn challenge quiz stays focused on grass.
+If you want more reading before you call, start with defensible space basics, hazard evaluations, and our spring deep root watering guide.
+For turf-specific questions, our mountain lawn challenge quiz stays focused on grass.